jpillora/velox/README.md

 ### Known issues

 * Object synchronization is currently one way (server to client) only.
 * Object diff has not been optimized.
-It is a simple property-by-property comparison. :warning: Performance testing has not been done yet.
+It is a simple property-by-property comparison.

 ### TODO

 * WebRTC support
+* WebSockets support in Node

 #### MIT License